ufoym/imbalanced-dataset-sampler/README.md

 ![resampling](https://user-images.githubusercontent.com/2270240/40656410-e0baa230-6376-11e8-8904-c092fb38fcdc.png)

+In this repo, we implement a PyTorch weighted sampler `ImbalancedDatasetSampler` that is able to
+- rebalance the class distributions when sampling from the imbalanced dataset
+- estimate the sampling weights automatically
+- avoid creating a new balanced dataset
+- mitigate overfitting when it is used in conjunction with data augmentation techniques

 ## Usage

-Simply pass an `ImbalancedDatasetSampler` for the parameter `sampler` when constructing `DataLoader`.
+Simply pass an `ImbalancedDatasetSampler` for the parameter `sampler` when creating a `DataLoader`.
 For example:

 ```python